SenseiMarv/the-frontview/README.md

 description: "A description of the content of the blog post."
 pubDate: "The date the blog post was created (in the format YYYY-MM-DD)"
 tags: "A comma-separated list of tags that describe the content of the blog post (preferably 3)"
-imgUrl: "A URL leading to an image to be used as the cover of the blog post (can also be a local file)"
+cover: "A URL leading to an image to be used as the cover of the blog post (can also be a local file)"
-imgAuthor: "The name of the author of the image used in the header of the blog post"
+coverAuthor: "The name of the author of the image used in the header of the blog post"
-imgAuthorUrl: "A URL leading to the source of the image used in the header of the blog post"
+coverAuthorUrl: "A URL leading to the source of the image used in the header of the blog post"
 ---
 ```